Phxntxm/Bonfire/docs/commands.rst

    Sets custom permissions for a provided command.
 Format must be 'perms add <command> <permission>' If you want to open the command to everyone, provide 'none' as the permission

-   - Default permissions required: manage_server
+   - Default permissions required: manage_guild
    - Aliases `setup, create`

 .. data:: perms remove

    Removes the custom permissions setup on a command

-   - Default permissions required: manage_server
+   - Default permissions required: manage_guild
    - Aliases `delete`

 .. data:: prefix

    Used to setup a custom prefix for this server

-   - Default permissions required: manage_server
+   - Default permissions required: manage_guild

 .. data:: purge